Alex-Ri/dyec/dyec5/README.md

 - Confidence while deploying

 ## What to test

 - Test the components public interface
   - Black box texting
 - Complete line-based coverage Is not recommended
+- Do not test:
+  - Framework itself (in this case Vue.js)
+  - External libraries
 - **Component Contract**
   - Expected Input  brings expected output
   - Inputs: